nieboczek/quefi/README.md

 # Quefi
-Quefi is a TUI/CLI music player with abilities to port playlists from Spotify & YouTube.
+Quefi is a TUI/CLI music player.
+TODO
 ## Installation
 Grab the pre-built executable file for your system [here](https://github.com/nieboczek/quefi/releases/latest) or compile it yourself by using `cargo build`.
 ## Usage